 Dr Arruda, who will be participating in the event says,

-‘Even better if…’ is a phrase we often use when writing comments to pupils, and we hope that Huili pupils and teachers will always ask themselves: what I can do to be better and to take another step forward.
+‘Even better if…’ is a phrase we often use when writing comments to pupils, and we hope that Hiba pupils and teachers will always ask themselves: what I can do to be better and to take another step forward.

 Head of Secondary Maths Ms Wang Yi had never judged a debate competition before, but she treated it seriously.
 “When I recruited Ms Wang to judge the competition, she not only asked us about the rules, but also observed several online debate competitions.
 She even made time available for us when we needed her to judge more competitions,” Emma recalls.